SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 To upload the CSV template follow the below steps:

-* Click **Import assets** in **Assets** page.
+1. Click **Import assets** in **Assets** page.

-* Choose the asset type in IMPORT ASSETS window.
+2. Choose the asset type in IMPORT ASSETS window.

-* Upload the previously filled and saved CSV template in the **Drop file here** section.
+3. Upload the previously filled and saved CSV template in the **Drop file here** section.

-* If all the inputs are provided correctly, bulk import is successful and same is notified with a pop-up notification.
+4. If all the inputs are provided correctly, bulk import is successful and same is notified with a pop-up notification.
 The asset hierarchy with all the assets are created successfully.

-* You can view the newly created assets in **Assets** page.
+5. View the newly created assets in **Assets** page.

 If the inputs are not provided in the correct format, bulk import fails with validation errors and same is displayed in a FAILED ASSET IMPORTS window.
 No assets are created.

 ![bulk-import-failed-import](/images/dtm/bulk-import/dtm-bulk-import-failed-asset-imports.png)

-You can rectify the issues and try the import again.
+Rectify the issues and try the import again.

 If there is an issue with the template being uploaded (example: invalid template or incorrect asset hierarchy), then the same is notified with a pop-up notification and assets will not be created.